Balancing Utensils Table Trick

 The challenge is simple: balance two forks on the edge of the water glass using only a toothpick.
 Yes, it's a balancing act with a most interesting solution to the puzzle.

 - The next part is also tricky but you can do it.
 Carefully rest the toothpick on the rim of the glass.
 Just slide the toothpick back and forth along the rim until you think you've found the perfect balancing point.
-Slowly pull your hands away to reveal the amazing balancing fork contraption.
+Slowly pull your hands away to reveal the amazing balancing contraption.

 - Once you've mastered the balancing, you're ready to do a little showing off.
 Strike a match (that's the job for your adult helper) and burn the end of the toothpick that is hanging over the inside of the glass.
-To everyone's bewilderment, the toothpick will burn down to the very edge of the glass but the forks will not fall.
-It's the ultimate balancing fork act.
+To everyone's bewilderment, the toothpick will burn down to the very edge of the glass but the utensils will not fall.
+It's the ultimate balancing act.
 Prepare yourself for a standing ovation!

 The Cork-Fork Mystery